jdrumgoole/quick-start-python-and-mongodb/ep004-PyMongo-Update.md

 cases we use the [`$push`](https://docs.mongodb.com/manual/reference/operator/update/push/#up._S_push) operator to push new elements onto the end of the array `population_record`.

-You can see how we use `pprint` to produce the output in slightly more readable format.
+You can see how we use `pprint` to produce the output in a slightly more readable format.

 If we want to apply updates to more than one record we use the [`update_many`](http://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.update_many) to apply changes to more than one document.
 Now if the filter applies to more than one document the changes will be applied to each document.
-So imagine we wanted to add the city sales tax to each city. first we want to add the city sales tax to all the zipcode regions in New York.
+So imagine we wanted to add the city sales tax to each city.
+First, we want to add the city sales tax to all the zipcode regions in New York.

 ```python